nushell/nushell.github.io/book/thinking_in_nu.md

 ::: warning Thinking in Nushell
 If you're used to relying on mutable variables, it may take some time to relearn how to code in a more functional style.
 Nushell has many functional features and commands that operate on and with immutable variables.
 Learning them will help you write code in a more Nushell-idiomatic style.

-A nice bonus is the performance increase you can realize by running parts of your code in parallel.
+A nice bonus is the performance increase you can realize by running parts of your code in parallel with `par-each`.
 :::

 ## Nushell's Environment is Scoped